RaspberryPiFoundation/python-curriculum/README.md

 python-curriculum
 =================

-work in progress

-The 4th term of lessons for Code Club

-##TODO:

-###Lessons
+These lessons are __work in progress__, and we're releasing the first four in time for term in the UK.

+They will make up term four of Code Club, and we're focusing on Python.
+The earliest lessons use Turtle Graphics

+# Completed Lessons

-* 01 Turtles 1
+* 01 Turtles
-* 02 Turtles 2
+* 02 Turtles and Functions
-* 03 Turtle fractals
-* 04 ciphers / sending secret messages
+* 03 Ceasar Ciphers and sending secret messages
-* 05 breaking the codez
-* 06-07 Hangman

-###Resources

-* How to install python
-* List of Turtle commands

-###Ideas further lessons

-* angry birds
-* space invaders
+* 04 Turtles and Fractals

+# Proposed Lessons

-* battleship
+* Tic-Tac-Toe/Noughts and Crosses
-* make a bot (to play a game, like unicorns playing football, huge tournament against other bots from other clubs)
-* fractal maze/ maze solving robot
-* scraper
+* Hangman
+* Breaking the Ceasar Cipher

+# Feedback

+Open an issue on github or drop us a line directly, tef is currently responsible for the python coursework, and can be reached on tef@codeclub.org.uk.